 Nicholson wasted no time, that autumn of 1709, in getting off to London, there to make representations to his powerful friends.
 He must have succeeded in placing some blame on Vetch because Nicholson, we see, was commissioned on March 18, 1710, to be the commander-in-chief of an expedition to recover Nova Scotia for the British crown.
 Vetch was to join in, but only as a subordinate officer.

-During April of 1709, Mascarene, Vetch, and Nicholson arrive at Boston.
+During April of 1709, Mascarene, Vetch, and Nicholson arrived at Boston.
 After a busy summer and a bit of a wait for additional forces from England, an impressive British armada arrived before Port Royal on September 24, 1710.
 After a short siege the French capitulated on October 13.
 By October 28, Nicholson sailed back to Boston leaving behind Vetch, who was to hold the fort in his capacity as the first English Governor of Nova Scotia.
-Upon arriving at Boston, Nicholson writes up his report on his successful victory and sails for London with dreams of conquering Quebec.
+Upon arriving at Boston, Nicholson wrote up his report on his successful victory and sailed for London with dreams of conquering Quebec.

-Sufficiently impressed with Nicholson's victory at Port Royal Nova Scotia, the British authorities send him back to North America with a new set of plans to take Quebec.
+Sufficiently impressed with Nicholson's victory at Port Royal Nova Scotia, the British authorities sent him back to North America with a new set of plans to take Quebec.

 The ill-fated expedition of Admiral Walker that went up the St .Lawrence River in 1711, is another story; sufficient to say, that the great plan of 1711 to put an end to New France failed miserably, and Nicholson's role was much the same as that which he had in the plan of 1709.
 He was to lead the land campaign up the Lake Champlain route as he did in 1709; and, as it turned out, he had much the same experience.